fabri1983/signaling_server/README.md

 Linux
   clone-spring-graal-native.sh
 ```
-- Apply modifications in downloaded project as indicated in file `native-image-missing-features.txt`.
 - Generate native image from WAR artifact (**you will need 6GB of free memory!**):
 **Note** that Signaling WAR file contains `META-INF/native-image/org.fabri1983.signaling/native-image.properties` with all the options/flags.
 ```bash